 | S | 58,939,000 | 5,900,000 | 10.0103% |

-The 1945 nickel production totaled 215,505,100 pieces across three facilities, with Philadelphia leading output at 119,408,100 coins—representing 55.4% of total production.
+The 1945 nickel production totaled 215,505,100 pieces across three facilities, with Philadelphia leading output at 119,408,100 coins — representing 55.4% of total production.
 San Francisco contributed 58,939,000 pieces (27.4%), while Denver produced the smallest quantity at 37,158,000 nickels (17.2%).

 Survival rates reveal remarkable consistency across all three mints, hovering around 10%.
 Philadelphia nickels show a 10.0496% survival rate with approximately 12 million specimens remaining from the original mintage.
-San Francisco coins exhibit a slightly higher 10.0103% survival rate, with 5.9 million survivors.
-Denver pieces demonstrate the lowest survival at 9.9575%, leaving an estimated 3.7 million coins extant.
+San Francisco coins exhibit a slightly higher 10.0103% survival rate, with 5.9 million survivors, and Denver pieces demonstrate the lowest survival at 9.9575%, leaving an estimated 3.7 million coins extant.

 Also Read: Jefferson Nickel Value (1938-Present)